lf-lang/lf-lang.github.io/packages/documentation/copy/en/tools/Epoch IDE.md

 Verify that cmake is in your path by typing `which cmake`.

-**Third**: We recommend also starting Epoch from the command line because then it will inherit your `PATH` variable (If you start it by double clicking on the icon, as usual in MacOS, it will not find `cmake` and will be unable to build LF programs).
+**Third**: We recommend also starting Epoch from the command line because then it will inherit your `PATH` variable (If you start it by double clicking on the icon, as usual in macOS, it will not find `cmake` and will be unable to build LF programs).
 To do this, in a terminal window:

 ```
 open -a Epoch